kata-containers/kata-containers/virtcontainers/experimental/README.md

 Some features could be big, it adds/changes lots of codes so may need more tests.
 Our CI can help guarantee correctness of the feature, but it may not cover all scenarios.
-Before we're confident that the feature is ready for production use, the feature can be marked as "experimental" first, and users can test it manually in their own environment if intested in it.
+Before we're confident that the feature is ready for production use, the feature can be marked as "experimental" first, and users can test it manually in their own environment if interested in it.

+We make no guarantees about experimental features, they can be removed entirely at any point, or become non-experimental at some release, so relative configuration options can change radically.

+An experimental feature **MUST** have a descriptive name containing only lower-case characters, numbers or '_', e.g. new_hypervisor_2, the name **MUST** be unique and will never be re-used in future.

 ## 2. What's the difference between "WIP" and "experimental"?